PSAT/NMSQT

 Late registration may not be available due to limited testing seats.

-By completing the RISD PSAT Accommodation Request Form by August 21, 2025.
+By completing the RISD PSAT Accommodation Request Form.
 The College Board must approve all accommodations.

 Approximately 2 hours and 14 minutes, taken digitally.